orbitjs/orbitjs-site/src/v0.11/guide/index.md

 ### Disparate data

-Sources of data vary widely in how they internally represent data and the interfaces they expose to access that data.
+Sources of data vary widely in how they internally represent and access that data.

 <div class="clearfix"></div>